BucknellSustainability/Flower/backend/README.md

 - parameters:
     - `deviceid`: the deviceid from the DB that is waiting to be attempted at code upload
 - returns: the error message for the device if failure and `SUCCESS` if success

+## Get the most recent reading for a sensor
+- `{endpoint}`: `get-sensor-last-reading`
+- allowed http requests: `GET`
+- parameters:
+    - `sensorid`: the id of the sensor that you want the most recent reading from
+- returns: json with one key - `value` which corresponds to the data of the most recent reading